 From 5 days to one year.
 Under favorable conditions, it takes 5 to 9 days or the larva to metamorphose into an adult.
-Protected by its cocoon, the pupa can remain dormant for a long period of time up to one year, until favorable conditions are met.
+Protected by its cocoon, the pupa can remain dormant for an extended period of time up to one year, until favorable conditions are met.

-The pupa is the strong stage of the flea life cycle:
+The pupa is the more resistant stage of the flea life cycle:

-- It is relatively well protected from predators due to its cocoon surrounded by various debris stuck to it
+- It is well protected from predators due to its cocoon being surrounded by various debris stuck to it

 - It is more tolerant to extreme temperatures and humidity than the other stages

-- It is difficult to reach because it is often hidden in the carpets and upholstery of your home or deep grass or hedges of your yard
+- It in't easy to reach because it is often hidden in the carpets and upholstery of your home or deep grass or hedges of your yard

 - Most importantly, it can stay quiescent for months waiting for favorable conditions, making it a long-lasting reservoir for a new infestation

 You can't hope to achieve proper flea control by targeting flea pupae alone.
-But it is very important you are aware they are present in your home or yard, as an inevitable consequence of a previous flea infestation on your pet.
+But you must be aware they are present in your home or yard as an inevitable consequence of a previous flea infestation on your pet.